timfulmer/bigdatahowto/CORE.md

 ##Core Interfaces

-Let's trace through our interaction diagram and take it one piece at a time.
+Next up we'll trace through our interaction diagram and flesh out some classes.

-####Message
+This was done in several passes, with a lot of details in between.
+Below we'll give test cases written with Mockito, and a description of any gotchas found along the way.

+##Message

 The first interaction on our diagram is creating a `Message` instance.
-We'll use TDD in this project, so let's setup a test case:
+Let's setup an empty test case:

 ```
 package info.bigdatahowto.core;